After reading this article, you will be able to Define Plaster and will learn the term Plastering, Cement Plasters & Gypsum Plaster.

 (3.)
 Keen’s Cement Plasters:

-It is a highly density gypsum plaster that is capable of taking fine polish on its finished surface.
+It is a high density gypsum plaster that is capable of taking fine polish on its finished surface.

 (4.)
 Stucco Plasters: